CefasDB/cefasdb-core/README.md

-# cefas
+# CefasDB

-cefas is a high-performance NoSQL key-value and document database for operational workloads.
+CefasDB is a high-performance NoSQL key-value and document database for operational workloads.
 It is designed for predictable millisecond-class access, horizontal scale, and a small operational footprint while still giving teams direct control over deployment, storage, replication, and extensions.